Dillenburg station

 Can I buy tickets online?

-Ticket purchasing options may vary, so it is best to check the official website for current information regarding online ticket sales.
+Ticket purchasing options may vary, so check the official website for the most accurate information regarding online ticket sales.

 Are there restrooms and cafes?